tdwg/rs.tdwg.org/process/process-vocabulary.md

 - `lastVersionAccessUri`.
 Omit for new documents.
 For existing documents, this is the path to the raw page source of the previous version of the document.
 If omitted, the previous value will remain unchanged.
 - `standardIri` (required).
 This is the permanent IRI assigned to the standard of which the document is a part.
 The convention is that these IRIs do not have trailing slashes.

 If the document is new, it is REQUIRED that the `authors_configuration.yaml` and `document_configuration.yaml` files be present in the same directory as the script.
 There are example files in the `example_config_files` subdirectory of the directory that contains the script.
-The last cells in the script notebook can also be used to generate these two configuration files with values based on any existing standards document.

-If the document is a new version of an existing document, these two files are OPTIONAL.

 If `authors_configuration.yaml` is not present in the directory, the data from the previous version will be used.
 All fields in this file will be used to update the data table and if any of them are missing, those data will be missing in the metadata.
 All fields are REQUIRED except `affiliation` and `affiliation_uri`.
 Care should be taken to use exactly the same string for `contributor_role` as previously used in other rows unless the role is actually unique.